 Opening Hour: 8am – 5.30pm daily

-Immerse yourself in the local lifestyle
+Immerse Yourself in the local lifestyle

 16) Check out the lively night markets

 Night markets!
-It’s an opportunity to absorb the ambiance and meet friendly locals.
+It’s an opportunity to absorb the ambience and meet friendly locals.
 What is it not to love about a trip to any night market?
 Being a small size city, surprisingly, Ipoh hosts a handful of night market almost every day of the week!